javiervela/grid-world-q-learning-agent/README.md

 # GridWorld Q-Learning Agent

+A Reinforcement Learning agent implementing the Q-Learning algorithm to navigate and solve the GridWorld environment.
+The agent learns optimal policies through trial-and-error interactions with the environment, maximizing cumulative rewards.

 > This project is an assignment for the course "Reinforcement Learning" at the Master in Artificial Intelligence Research at the Universidad Internacional Menéndez Pelayo (UIMP).

 ## Requirements